Iron-Rich Foods For Babies and Toddlers

 Does my child need an iron supplement?

-If your child’s doctor thinks your child might have anaemia, they’ll usually order blood tests to check their iron status.
+If your child’s doctor thinks your child might have anemia, they’ll usually order blood tests to check their iron status.